Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Literature Review and Research Gaps

+Since current ADS test prioritization techniques focus on end-to-end (E2E) driving models or only the path planning module in an ADS, there is an opportunity to develop new techniques for multi-module ADSs.
 To account for multi-module architectures, researchers may want to investigate how to combine test metrics for inner model behaviors, such as neuron coverage and surprise adequacy, and logic-based test metrics, such as path coverage, to capture the interaction among multiple models, and interaction between models and logic-based control modules.
 One possible solution is to formulate this as a multi-objective optimization problem.
 A technique should search for a minimal set of test cases that collectively maximize the coverage of individual ML models as well as the path or dependency coverage of an ADS.
 For example, a driving scene at a busy traffic intersection is likely to have higher collective coverage at the model and system levels compared with a highway scene with little traffic, since it involves multiple types of objects (e.g., pedestrians, vehicles, and traffic lights) that may trigger multiple execution paths in an ADS and also trigger multiple perception models.
 Given the large number of possible test case combinations, it is worth investigating how to leverage multi-objective optimization algorithms to efficiently search for an optimal test set.